lucaslucenak/divina-sopa-noxus/README.md

 3. Run the Docker container to host the PostgreSQL database locally.

-4. Run `mvn package -Pdev -f pom.xml` to create the .jar file.
+4. Run `mvn package -f pom.xml` to create the .jar file.

-5. Run `git` to create the application image.
+5. Run `docker build -t noxus-docker.jar .` to create the application image.

-6. Run `docker-compose up -d` to up the container.
+6. Run `docker-compose up` to up the container.

 7. Take a look at wiki for Postman Collection.